Viki-coding/Dungarvan-Health-Clinic/README.md

 * Font Awesome for iconography on website
 * Favicon.io - to create favicon
 * Coolors - checking colour pallets and their contrast abilities with fonts.
+* Berme.net - to reduce image sizes and convert to .webp

 ## Manual Testing
 We performed manual testing on the site and also ran our html and css codes through validators.